ERC Testifies at DC Office of Human Rights Performance Oversight Hearing

 March 16, 2021

 The DC Office of Human Rights enforces local and federal human rights laws, including the DC Human Rights Act, by providing a legal process to those who believe they have been discriminated against.
-The ERC has filed dozens complaints of discrimination with the agency, appreciates the opportunity to testify to DC Council regarding the agency’s performance.
+The ERC has filed dozens complaints of discrimination with the agency, and appreciates the opportunity to testify to DC Council regarding the agency’s performance.
 The hearing was held virtually before the Committee on Government Operations and Facilities on March 5, 2021, at 12 pm.
-Susie McClannahan, the Senior Fair Housing Rights Program Manager, testified on behalf of the ERC.
+Susie McClannahan, the Fair Housing Rights Program Manager, testified on behalf of the ERC.

 Full transcript of the ERC’s testimony: